Dennis Moore retires from his "academic home"

 When FSU’s English department posted a blurb on its Facebook page about the article, the comments expressing gratitude for Moore’s interdisciplinary scholarly networking rolled in.

-“Congratulations, Dennis!” wrote Paul Erickson, program director for The Humanities, Arts, and Culture and American Institutions, Society, and the Public Good with the American Academy of Arts and Sciences.
+“Congratulations, Dennis!” wrote Paul Erickson, who in mid-September left his staff position at the American Academy of Arts and Sciences to become the Randolph G. Adams Director of the University of Michigan’s William L. Clements Library.
 “So few people in this profession can say that they changed how future generations of scholars encounter the field, but you have done just that.”

 University of Washington Associate Professor of History Stephanie Smallwood wrote, “Dennis Moore, I am personally deeply indebted to you and the caucus—A.S.A. is now my intellectual home and it started with your invitation,” referring to Moore’s work with Smallwood at the 2009 A.S.A. conference, when he organized and chaired the interdisciplinary colloquy on her book Saltwater Slavery: A Middle Passage from Africa to American Diaspora.